hndada/gosu/readme.md

     * You can try it right now with changing value at `settings.go` and build.

 * Effective score and level system (originally designed)
-  * The motivation of gosu dev
+  * The motivation of gosu dev.
   * Tried to make feel score and actual performance are related.
-  * Level calculation is currently primitive
+  * Level calculation is currently naive.
-    * Will be exquisite in a short time
+    * Will be exquisite in a short time.

 * Quick input supported (1ms)
   * *Hook* is used in `Windows`.
   * Others is currently depending on `ebiten.IsKeyPressed` .

 * Codebase with high readability
-  * Super-fast in loading files and playing
+  * Super-fast in loading files and playing.
-  * Fairly scalable for future work
+  * Fairly scalable for future work.

 # Build
 Go to root directory of the repository first.